This post may contain affiliate links.

 This week we’re touring northern Thailand by car, it’s amazing, fascinating and fun with the added bonus of being incredibly cheap.
 This part of the world is pretty affordable anyway and for a family of 4, hiring a car beats bus prices hands down, but what’s made our holiday within a holiday super cheap is that all of our accommodation has been free.
 I know, it surprised me too!
 Much of our Christmas travel in Singapore will be free too, from another source.
-Let me share.
+Let me share the joy of Agoda Cash or the Agoda Gift Card

 Free Hotel Stays from Online Booking Engines

-The two best hotel booking engines for scoring free stays, for us, have been Agoda and Hotels Combined.
-We go directly to Agoda as they are not one of the booking sites Hotels Combined checks, but they do check hotels.com.
+The best hotel booking engines for scoring free stays, for us, has been Agoda.
 If hotels.com comes up as the best deal we use them in preference to some of the others, because we’ve been collecting those valuable stays and points.
 Just make sure you log in to your Agoda or Hotels.com account each time you use them to collect full benefits.

 Last Week We Got an Email From Agoda